Curvytron/curvytron/doc/contribution.md

 * Work your magic :sparkles:
 * Create a pull request from your fork to `Curvytron:develop` [https://github.com/Elao/curvytron/compare/develop...You:your-feature](https://github.com/Elao/curvytron/compare/develop...You:your-feature)
 * You and the Curvytron team discuss your PR
-* You PR get merged as soon as it's aproved
+* You PR get merged as soon as it's approved

-Aslo, see the documentation chapter on [local development](dev.md)
+Also, see the documentation chapter on [local development](dev.md)